-Rosemary is often used to soothe nervous tension, relieve depression and improve digestion.
-It may be most prized for stimulating the circulation of blood throughout the body, in particular to the brain, enhancing memory and overall cognitive function.
+Rosemary is often used to soothe nervous tension, relieve low moods and support healthy digestion.
+It may be most prized for stimulating the circulation of blood throughout the body, in particular to the brain, which is how it gets the reputation for enhancing memory and overall cognitive function.
 Let’s face it, mamas, we need this in our lives!
 Every.
 Single.
 Day.

 - Enhances Mental Function